 Text callouts, with or without leader lines

 The most useful types of callouts are balloon callouts and background callouts.
 Both types have two parts: the border drawn around the text and a leader line that extends from the text to a point on your map.
 A border serves to separate text visually from other information on your map, while leaders are useful because they allow text to be placed farther away from the feature or area on the map that it references.
-Balloon callouts always have both a border and leader line, while with background callouts, you have the option to turn the border, leader line, and accent bar on or off.
+Balloon callouts always have both a border and leader line, while with background callouts, you can turn the border, leader line, and accent bar on or off.

 If you're using leader lines, the leader tolerance is the minimum distance between the leader anchor point and text at which the leader line appears.
 If the distance between the leader anchor point and text is less than the leader tolerance, no leader shows.
 To change this distance, edit the label offset.

 - Learn more about offsetting labels from points

 - Learn more about offsetting labels from lines

 - Learn more about offsetting labels from polygon boundaries

 If you're using dynamic labels, the leader anchor point is on the feature being labeled.
 Decrease the leader tolerance if you want leaders to appear for labels that are relatively close to the features they are labeling.
 Conversely, increase the leader tolerance if you only want leaders to appear for labels relatively far from the labeled features.

 If you have annotation, you can move the text toward or away from the anchor point.
 If you move the text closer to the anchor point, the leader disappears once the distance is less than the leader tolerance.
 If you move the text farther from the anchor point, the leader reappears once the distance is greater than the leader tolerance.